Friday, June 19, 2026

 When an autonomous system instructed an engineer to expose sensitive data, it revealed a governance gap that regulators have yet to address.

-9 min read a month ago
+9 min read 3 months ago

 Meta's AI agent caused an internal data breach.
 The law wasn't ready